 - Research Methods and Dissertation

 This focuses on developing non-directive, client-centred, play and counselling skills, a working knowledge of child development, play, relevant psychological theories and safe working practices; developing a therapeutic relationship; using therapeutic play to facilitate children in developing psychological resilience and reaching their potential (developing self confidence, self-esteem, and a strong sense of personal identity); and to intervene with clients with a range of particular needs.
 It has a specific focus on the personal development of the course participants to ensure development of self-awareness, growing maturity, and the development of basic counselling and listening skills.
 Trainees engage in a practicum to develop observational skills, and practice facilitating creative play sessions.
 The focus on child observation builds a foundation for developing research skills, and the myriad of approaches to therapeutic play based interventions builds skills in assessment and programme planning.
-In this year there are usually four modules of three days duration and two modules of four days duration.
+In this year there are a mixture of 2, 3 and 4-day modules based around weekends as far as possible.

 This focuses on training participants to work as play therapists with a range of clients with mild and moderate emotional problems.
 The initial focus is on training as a Client Centred Play Therapist, then on integrating non directive approaches with more focused interventions to assist clients to develop healthy coping skills.
 We introduce a variety of models of psychotherapy and play therapy, their origins, their underlying personality theories and philosophies, and practice issues.
 This year also covers counselling skills in more depth, developing a systemic and professional framework, working with parents and carers as ‘secondary clients’, and involves many personal development workshops utilising creative and play media and approaches.
 Participants are introduced to the use of Sandtray therapy with clients of all ages; working with clients who present with specific emotional and/or behavioural difficulties (e.g. bereavement, parental separation) and/or disorders.
 Participants engage in Clinical Practice with children and their families, a proportion of which is clinically supervised by core trainers (included in course fee).
 There is a focus on developing skills in linking theory and practice including understanding themes in play, conceptualizing the therapy process with young clients, reading play as the language of the child and facilitating developmentally appropriate creative therapy sessions.
 In this year there are a mixture of 1, 2 and 3 day modules based around weekends as far as possible.